-Preparation of the draft “Transit Villages Specific Plan” is underway!
-The Planning Division, in conjunction with the City’s consultant, has prepared the draft specific plan (however, environmental review as required by the California Environmental Quality Act is pending).
+Preparation of the draft “Transit Villages Specific Plan” is complete!
 This new specific plan will focus on future development around three new train stations in the core of Redlands, future ”transit villages” will surround each of the three station sites, and will help implement the long-term vision for future development contained in the 2035 General Plan.

 At Left: the historic Santa Fe Depot (circa 1945) in Downtown Redlands, now on the National Register of Historic Places.
 Train lines began serving Redlands in the late 1800s, connecting the sprawling citrus industry to destinations throughout the nation.

 The Transit Villages Specific Plan will be a critical tool for implementing the new 2035 General Plan.
 More than 100 new Policies and Actions are directly related to implementing the Transit Village Concept.
 For example, Policy 4-P.51 states, “Complete a Transit Village Plan that will define: village character, design guidelines for architecture and site development, permitted and conditional uses, building setbacks and heights, yards, interfaces with the public streets and sidewalks, security measures, and transitions to existing neighborhoods.”

 The Transit Villages Specific Plan will be a regulating document similar to the Zoning Code.
 As a specific plan, it will contain very detailed development standards (such as building height, setbacks, parking, etc.), types of allowed land uses, architectural design requirements, infrastructure requirements, and public realm improvements for the future development of the future transit villages areas.
 In this case for the Transit Villages Specific Plan project, the geographical area is identified by the draft Specific Plan Boundary map (refer to the project website to see the current draft boundary map).